 Vedic astrology or Jyotish is a lunar based system.
 The full Moon is considered to be much more favorable than the new Moon.
 Certain full Moons are highlighted in the Indian calendar as they are linked to special holidays or festivals.
-Today marks the very auspicious full Moon of Guru Purnima 2013 falls on July 22.
+The very auspicious full Moon of Guru Purnima 2013 falls on July 22.

-Many of the Vedic months are named according to the nakshatra (or lunar constellation) in which the full Moon falls within that month.
+Many of the Vedic months are named according to the nakshatra (or lunar constellation) in which the full Moon falls that month.
 This is the month of Ashadha.
-Today, the full Moon falls in the nakshatra of Purva Ashadha in the sign of Sagittarius in Vedic astrology.
+The full Moon falls in the nakshatra of Uttara Ashadha in the sign of Capricorn in Vedic astrology this month.

-Guru Purnima marks the day which devoted to honoring the Gurus, or sacred teachers, in our lives.
-The prefix Gu means darkness and the suffix ru means light.
-Thus, a Guru is one who leads us from the darkness of ignorance to the light of self-awareness.
-It is widely thought that the Gods incarnate in human form as Gurus to instruct humans and lead them to the path of knowledge.
+Guru Purnima marks the day devoted to honoring the Gurus, or sacred teachers, in our lives.
+The prefix Gu- means darkness , and the suffix –ru means light.
+Thus, a Guru is one who leads us from the darkness of ignorance of our inner self to the light of self-awareness.
+It is widely thought that the Gods incarnate in human form as Gurus to instruct humans and to lead them to the path of knowledge.

 As the story goes, Veda Vyasa’s disciples were so full of gratitude for all that they had received from him that they asked him how they could repay him for all the profound knowledge that he had imparted.